This section gives general information about the Grade 9 Assessment of Mathematics.

 All students working towards the Grade 9 mathematics (MTH1W) credit are required to participate in the assessment.

 All students eligible for the assessment, including English language learners, students with special education needs and adult students, must be accounted for.
+There are no deferrals or exemptions for the Grade 9 Assessment of Mathematics.

 For the 2022–2023 school year, the administration dates for the Grade 9 Assessment of Mathematics are: